-- Low interest rates helping to keep mortgages affordable and encourage people to buy, despite high prices.
+- Low-interest rates helping to keep mortgages affordable and encourage people to buy, despite high prices.

 - Shortage of social housing and local authority housing.
-Immigrants only account for relatively small percentage of social housing rents.
+Immigrants only account for a relatively small percentage of social housing rents.

-Levels of net immigration into the UK since the mid 1990s are relatively high, and are a major factor in the population growth (roughly 50% of population growth is due to net migration).
-This period has also corresponded to a rise in house prices and rise in house prices / income ratios (especially in London and south).
+Levels of net immigration into the UK since the mid-1990s are relatively high and are a major factor in the population growth (roughly 50% of population growth is due to net migration).
+This period has also corresponded to a rise in house prices and rise in house prices/income ratios (especially in London and south).
 Net immigration is not the cause of the UK housing crisis, however, given a fundamental disequilibrium between supply and demand, net migration has exacerbated the problem and has contributed to the overall house price rises.

-It is worth bearing in mind, many have benefited from rising house prices – increased wealth of homeowners, but at the same time has created many losers in an increasingly unequal society – divided between old and young – property owners and generation rent.
+It is worth bearing in mind, many have benefited from rising house prices – the increased wealth of homeowners, but at the same time has created many losers in an increasingly unequal society – divided between old and young – property owners and generation rent.

 - High immigration boosts real GDP

 - Reasons for net migration into the UK